R-Millager/asr4csd/python_for_asr_tutorial_day3.md

 ### **A. Open a new Jupyter Notebook**

 The newly opened Jupyter browser window will resemble a directory.
 Click New > Python 3 to create a blank notebook.
-By default, this will be named Untitled.ipynb.
+By default, this will be named `Untitled.ipynb`.
 Open the new (Untitled) notebook.

 ### **B. Create and display a simple table**